linode/linode_api4-python/docs/guides/core_concepts.rst

    When loading a model in this fashion, if the model does not exist in the API or you do not have access to it, an ApiError is raised.
-If you want to load a model in a more predictable manner, see :py:method:LinodeClient.load
+If you want to load a model in a more predictable manner, see :any:`LinodeClient.load`

 Volatile Attributes
 ^^^^^^^^^^^^^^^^^^^